AresValley/Artemis-DB/static/437/description.md

-The MHF-50 MFSK Modem by Saab Grintek Technologies in South Africa is a data modem that utilizes RTTY, 2-FSK, and 33-MFSK to transmit data
+The MHF-50 MFSK Modem by Saab Grintek Technologies in South Africa is a data modem that utilizes RTTY, 2-FSK, and 33-MFSK to transmit data.
+The unique format of the signal makes it easy to identify.
+The preamble consists of an RTTY 50Bd with 170 Hz shift followed by a long tone, then a 2-FSK starter with 390 Hz shift and 54.4 Bd.
+Then, the main data portion of the signal is a 2200 Hz wide 33-MFSK signal, with a 3-tone sequence to mark the end of the transmission.

+The primary user of this modem is the South African Navy.